 The main cities involved in guava production are Kasur, Lahore, Sangla hills, Gujranwala, Kohat, Haripur, Bannu, Larkana, Hyderabad, and Shariqpur.
 Pakistan produces a large amount of guava but, unfortunately, a large quantity of guava goes to waste because of improper handling.

 In Pakistan, only European grapes are cultivated.
-This species of grapes are primarily grown in mountainous and sub mountainous areas like Quetta, Qalat, KPK, FATA, Malakand, etc. Grapes are cultivated over almost 40 acres with an annual production of about 65,000 tons.
+This species of grapes are primarily grown in mountainous and sub-mountainous areas like Quetta, also known as the fruit garden of Pakistan, Qalat, KPK, FATA, Malakand, etc. Grapes are cultivated over almost 40 acres, with an annual production of about 65,000 tons.

-However, due to high humidity, grapes are subjected to many diseases like anthracnose, dead arm, botrytis, black rot, powdery mildew, and many more.
+However, due to high humidity, grapes have many diseases like anthracnose, dead arm, botrytis, black rot, powdery mildew, and many more.
 For their production, grapes require special care and attention and are a delicate fruit among all popular fruits in Pakistan.